aagarwal1012/IntroViews-Flutter/README.md

   </a>
 </div><br>

 IntroViews is inspired by [Paper Onboarding](https://github.com/Ramotion/paper-onboarding-android) and developed with `love` from scratch.
-I decided to rewrite almost all the features in order to make it available to the `flutter` developers and extensible as possible.
+Checkout our fully responsive [live example app](https://introviews-flutter.web.app/).

 # Table of contents
   * [Features](#features)